sydneycytometry/tSNEplots/README.md

 This script accepts .csv files as input.
 A version to read straight from .fcs files will follow soon.

+## Version history ##
+v1.1.0 - original script
+v1.2.0 - updated to include 'global' colour, X, and Y scaling

+## How to download ##

+Go to 'releases' above and download the latest version.

 ## Citation ##

-If you use this script in your work, please cite this github.
-The current version is v1.2.0.
+If you use this script in your work, please cite this github using the information below.
+You can cite the specific version that you used in your work (most recent version = v1.2.0).

 **Cite as:**